guro199811/peta-repo/Readme.txt

 3. Launching the project.
  *.For Windows users: Launch Powershell (Recommended launching it as administrator), For Linux and mac users use Terminal

-   then check if docker compose is set up correctly, try running 'docker-compose -v', if output looks something like this -- (docker-compose version x.x.x), docker compose is set up, then you can just navigate to the project directory and run: 'docker compose up --build' command, which will launch the project locally
+   checking if docker compose is set up correctly is essential, try running 'docker-compose -v', if output looks something like this -- (docker-compose version x.x.x), docker compose is set up, after that you can just navigate to the project directory and run: 'docker compose up --build' command, which will launch the project locally